flyteorg/flyte/docs/user_guide/customizing_dependencies/raw_containers.md

 Raw containers can be run locally when flytekit version >= 1.11.0.
 :::

+### Raise User Error

+Raw containers handle errors by checking for the presence of an `_ERROR` file in the `output_data_dir` after the container's execution.
+If this file exists, Flyte treats it as a user-defined error and retries the task if `retries` parameter is set in the task metadata.

 ## Scripts

 The contents of each script specified in the `ContainerTask` is as follows: